yohannes911/select2/doc/select2.md

 in order to run 10 rounds in each thread.

+#### Steps ####

+As said, scenarios are built upon (quasi-elementary) steps.
+In each round a thread is selected (according the current scenario) and executes a step.

+The current debug implementation uses the following steps:

+1. `MARK_ACTIVE` - statement 1. when thread marks itself as active
+2. `IS_OWNER` - statement 2. when thread checks whether it is the token owner
+3. `OWNER_ACTIVE` - block 3.1 when thread detects that the other thread, the token owner is active and exits
+4. `WAIT_CONDITION` - the wait condition in block 3.1 when the token owner thread detects that the other thread is active, goes onto the wait loop
+5. `LOST_OWNERSHIP` - block 4.1 when the token owner detects that it lost ownership, hence exits
+6. `OWNER_SELECTED` - block 4.2 when the token owner thread is selected
+7. `NOT_OWNER_SELECTED` - block 4.3 when the other thread is selected, the one which is not the token owner

+As you might see the test is far from being perfect, it can be enchanced in several ways:

+1. More steps could be defined to cover all Java statements not just blocks.
+2. Go down and test at the machine level (which would be a hard stuff for me:-) but might be easy for others)
+3. Test in a truely parallel way.
+The current tests are deterministic ones, where elementary 'steps' are executed sequentally.
+However in multiprocessor environments even elementary steps might be executed in parallel.
+This direction leads to non-deterministic tests.

 #### Checklist ####

-* You shouldn't see any `assertion error`, which would mean that two threads were simultaneously selected
+* You shouldn't see any `assertion error` - otherwise it would mean that two threads were simultaneously selected, hence the safety feature is broken
-* None of the threads should wait 'forever' (see lines containing `WAIT_CONDITION`)
+* None of the threads should wait 'forever' - otherwise it would mean that a thread blocks, hence the wait-free feature is broken (look at repeating lines of `WAIT_CONDITION`)
-* At the end of the test you should see at least as many selections as the number of scenarios multipled by the number of rounds: `number of selections > number of scenarios * rounds`
+* At the end of the test you should see at least as many selections as the number of scenarios multipled by the number of rounds: `number of selections > number of scenarios * rounds` - why? in each round of a scenario at least one thread must be selected, hence if you see less selections then it shows there's some problem with the implementation

 ### Benchmark ###